sayantanmukh050893/document-scanner/README.md

-# Dogs_Cats_Image
+# Documents Scanner
-The following repository is about classifying an image as either Dog or Cat
+The following repository is about scanning different official documents like PAN Card and Voter ID card with the help of OCR technologies.